meyerzinn/meyerzinn.tech/content/posts/2023/03/05/rust-operating-system-2.md

 +++
-title = "p0: Running Rust code on bare-metal RISC-V (in QEMU)" summary = "The goal for this project is to run some code on a RISC-V virtual machine without an operating system, and start learning how to debug it." date = 2023-03-05T00:00:00-06:00 draft = false slug = "running-rust-code-on-bare-metal-risc-v-in-qemu"
+title = "p0: Running Rust code on RISC-V in QEMU" summary = "The goal for this project is to run some code on a RISC-V virtual machine without an operating system, and start learning how to debug it." date = 2023-03-05T00:00:00-06:00 draft = false slug = "running-rust-code-on-risc-v-in-qemu"
 +++

 The goal for this project is to run some code on a RISC-V virtual machine and start learning how to debug it.